-- Let the natural light into your office space, especially right next to windows.
+- Let the natural light flow into your office space, especially right next to any windows.
 Open the blinds, move high storage facilities and switch the lights off.

 Heating and cooling premises can add a huge cost to your energy bills if left unmanaged.

-Educating your staff to have energy savings front of mind can bring additional savings from cultural change.
+Educating your staff to have efficiency savings front of mind can bring additional benefits from cultural change.
 You have the choice of using electric or gas powered appliances which could greatly affect your consumption and costs.

 Here are five ways to conserve power.